russkatz/dse-k8s-local/README.md

 Configure storage class

 * Download git repo: `git clone https://github.com/russkatz/kuber-dse`
+* Get your kubernetes node's names: `kubectl get nodes`
 * Update nodeAffinity's value to match your node names in `datastax-nodeX-pvX.yaml` files.
-Each kubernetes node will have two pv yaml files.
+Each kubernetes node will have two pv yaml files (This example is for three kubernetes nodes).
 ```
 ...
   nodeAffinity: